Analysis | Yet again, the pro-Trump commentariat is called upon to prove Trump’s unfounded claims

 The result, though, is a galaxy of voices whose credibility is largely limited to that bubble.
 It's many of those voices who are now working to bolster Trump's assertions that the election was tainted, finding an appreciative audience within Trump's universe but well-earned skepticism from outside of it.

 There may yet emerge isolated examples of illegal voting in the 2020 election.
-No one has ever said such things never occur — see North Carolina in 2018, for example — just that there's no evidence of a systemic, robust effort to cast illegal votes.
-No evidence, that is, of anything which would call into question the results of the election.
+No one has ever said such things never occur — see North Carolina in 2018, for example — just that there’s no evidence of a systemic, robust effort to cast illegal votes.
+No evidence, that is, of anything that would call into question the results of the election.

 It’s worth pointing out that the construction of rationales for Trump’s claims usually occurs outside of his control.
 Trump says something for which there’s no evidence and his team goes to work ginning up whatever evidence it can.
 Fake newspaper front pages, claims about “unmasking,” that sort of thing.
 In the past, we’ve seen this effort to prove Trump’s point result in Trump becoming more entrenched.

-So far, as The Post’s Aaron Blake wrote on Sunday, the president’s effort to win election through the courts has lacked the expected Trumpian fervency.
-But perhaps we’re still at the front end here, with his team scrambling to find the thing which will eventually serve as the latticework for the rest of his claims.
+So far, as The Post’s Aaron Blake wrote Sunday, the president’s effort to win election through the courts has lacked the expected Trumpian fervency.
+But perhaps we’re still at the front end here, with his team scrambling to find the thing that will eventually serve as the latticework for the rest of his claims.
 It need not be directly related to actual fraudulent ballots at all, it just needs to be grist for the pro-Trump bubble.
 And if it emerges, the Trumpworld effort for him to retain power may become a lot more energetic.